Composers Datebook®

 Synopsis

+In Cockney rhyming slang, being “Brahms and Liszt” means being tipsy.
 But in the latter 19th century, “Brahms and Liszt” signified opposite schools of contemporary music.
 Oddly enough, it was the younger Brahms, who represented the more conservative, traditionally structured side of the spectrum, while the older Liszt, represented a freer, less structured style, dubbed “the music of the future.”

 Brahms and Liszt first met on today’s date in 1853, when Liszt was 41 and Brahms 20.
-The American composer and pianist William Mason was present at the meeting, which took place at Liszt’s home in Weimar, and recalled the encounter in his memoirs.
+American composer and pianist William Mason was present at the meeting, which took place at Liszt’s home in Weimar, and recalled the encounter in his memoirs.

 Liszt read at sight one of Brahms’ early piano pieces and praised the young composer’s work.
-When pressed for some of his own music, Liszt began playing his recently completed Sonata in B-Minor.
+When pressed for some of his own music, Liszt began playing his recently completed Sonata in B Minor.
 Midway through the piece it became embarrassingly apparent that Brahms had fallen asleep in his chair.

 Maybe it was the summer heat, perhaps sleep deprivation — or maybe, as some must have thought at the time, Brahms was just bored.
 In any case, Liszt was understandably miffed, and after finishing his Sonata, rose from the piano and left the room without a word.